glassroom/heinsen_routing/README.md

 # heinsen_routing

 Official implementation of "[An Algorithm for Routing Capsules in All Domains](https://content.glassroom.com/An_Algorithm_for_Routing_Capsules_in_All_Domains.pdf)" (Heinsen, 2019) in PyTorch.
-The same learning algorithm, _without change_, achieves state-of-the-art results in two domains, vision and language.
+This learning algorithm, _without change_, achieves state-of-the-art results in two domains, vision and language.

 Try it on your data!